aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

 call loadorders(723, '2018-11-28');
 ```
 ### Incremental Load Script
+Before proceeding with the incremental load, ensure that
+1. The initial data has arrived in the DMS bucket.
+1. You have configured your DynamoDB table to set the appropriate ActiveFlag, PrimaryKey and PartitionKey values.
-Before proceeding with the incremental load, ensure that your initial data has arrived in the Data Lake.
-By default the solution will run on an hourly basis on the 00 minute.
+1. The initial data has arrived in the LAKE bucket.
+Note: By default the solution will run on an hourly basis on the 00 minute.
 To change the load frequency or minute, modify the **[Glue Trigger](https://console.aws.amazon.com/glue/home?#etl:tab=triggers)**.

 Once the seed data has been loaded, execute the following script in the MySQL database to simulate changed data.
 ```sql
 update product set name = 'Sample Product', dept = 'Sample Dept', category = 'Sample Category' where id = 1001;
 delete from product where id = 1002;